LAION-AI/CLIP_benchmark/AUDIO_README.md

 - Download from: https://urbansounddataset.weebly.com/urbansound8k.html
 - Requires manual download and extraction
-- Standard 10-fold cross-validation (fold 10 used as test)
+- Uses fold 10 as test set, and the rest as train set (normally 10 fold cross validation)

 ### GTZAN